(CNN)Here's a look at the life of Raúl Castro, former President of Cuba.

-January 1959 - Three weeks after taking power, Fidel Castro states that his brother is to be his successor, telling supporters: "Behind me are others more radical than I." It is not made legal until 1997.
+January 1959 - Three weeks after taking power, Fidel Castro states that his brother is to be his successor, telling supporters, "Behind me are others more radical than I."

-October 1959 - After Fidel Castro becomes the first communist leader in the Western Hemisphere, he appoints Raul Castro to several prominent roles in his government including defense minister.
+October 1959 - Fidel appoints Raul to several prominent roles in his government including defense minister.

-April 1961 - His troops defeat the CIA-led Bay of Pigs invasion.
+April 1961 - Castro's troops defeat the CIA-led Bay of Pigs invasion.

 1962 - Becomes deputy prime minister.